 file-begin

-The difference is that first-article
+The difference is that first-article can

-stand entirely alone, while file-begin
+stand entirely alone, while file-begin is followed by

-a search for either first-article
+a search for either first-article (if

-defined) or article-begin
+defined) or article-begin.

 file-end